About our staff

 Dr.-Ing.
 (PhD), Dipl.-Ing.
 (FH), FSA Scot

-Research Fellow in Later Prehistoric and Roman Archaeology
+Chancellor's Fellow in Archaeology, EFI Research Affiliate; Prehistoric and Roman Archaeology

 I am an archaeologist interested in buildings, and an architect interested in the people of the past.

 My first degrees from Cologne (Germany) are in architecture and architectural conservation.
 I gained my doctorate from the Technical University of Berlin (Germany) in collaboration with University of Edinburgh, undertaking an architectural analysis of prehistoric roundhouses in Scotland with focus on the stone-built brochs, the "towers" of the Scottish Iron Age.
 My post-doctoral research has investigates prehistoric houses more widely, from Britain and Ireland, Scandinavia and the European continent.

 I am currently researching the use of earth and turf building materials in prehistoric and Roman times, in northwest Europe, and investigating the sustainability of turf buildings - then and now.

 I have always been interested in interdisciplinary research between architecture and archaeology.
 During my architectural studies I worked on the presentation of a Roman municipium and garum manufactory in Andalusia, Spain, and studied Roman concrete in comparison with contemporary building techniques in northwest Europe.